 Being a river guide is one of the most rewarding and challenging jobs.
 The guides who operate our rafting trips are responsible for everything from preparing delicious meals to patching rubber rafts.
 Most of our guides have worked on the river for at least 7 years, while our senior trip leaders have been running rivers professionally for 15-20+ years.
-Because of the longevity of our guides, there has been a continuity in the quality and character of our operation over the 40 years that we’ve been in business.
+Because of the longevity of our guides, there has been a continuity in the quality and character of our operation over the 40+ years that we’ve been in business.
 In fact, many of our guides are second or third generation river runners.
 At Colorado River & Trail Expeditions, everyone is a good leader and a loyal follower and there is a friendly camaraderie between guides and owners.

 Being a river guide requires a lot of training.
-It generally takes two full seasons for a new guide to learn the ropes and gain the experience needed to run their own raft with passengers on board.
+It generally takes two full seasons for new guides to learn the ropes and gain the experience needed to run their own raft with passengers on board.
 All of our guides are required to have a Backcountry Food Handlers Permit, a Wilderness First Responder medical training certificate, and a Swiftwater Rescue Course from Rescue III International.
 They must also know the rules and regulations of the National Park Service and Bureau of Land Management, and have sufficient knowledge to offer interpretive discussions about the human and natural history.
 Extensive on-the-job training under the tutelage of senior guides includes running rapids, leading off-river hikes, gaining a knowledge of the environmental factors affecting the rivers and canyons, how to prepare delicious meals, how to take care of equipment and repair rafts, and most importantly, how to take good care of our guests.

 Our trip leaders are always required to make decisions, most of them along the lines of where to camp and what to eat, but sometimes more serious decisions.
 Our river guides are people you will feel good being with.
 Good judgement comes from training, practice, and experience.